Start9Labs/start9-pages-startos/docs/instructions.md

 Start9 Pages provides a simple way to host custom websites over Tor.
 Your website could be a blog, a resume, a portfolio, a business landing page, a product brochure, or just a set of files that you want to share with the world.

-Start9 Pages lets you host a homepage at its primary Tor URL, as well as any number web pages on various subdomains.
+Start9 Pages lets you host a homepage at its primary Tor URL, as well as any number of web pages on various subdomains.
 For example, one site could be `hello.xxxxxxxx.onion` and another could be `goodbye.xxxxxxxxx.onion`.
 What is served from the homepage and each subdomain is totally up to you.

 # Instructions